neurodatascience/NeuroDataSci-course-2019/neuro-data-science.md

 ## Monday May 6th

 ### Introduction to the course
-#### 1.5 hours, Pierre Bellec
+#### 45' Context of the Montreal Brainhack school: Pierre Bellec
+	- goals and history of the school
 	- Code of conduct
+	- Motivation
+	- Objectives
+	- Evaluations for the school

+#### 45' Neuro-data-science week: JB Poline
 	- logistics
 	- Let us know what you know
-	- Motivation
-	- Objectives
-	- Content
+	- Content of the week
-	- Evaluation
+	- Evaluations for this week

 ### Epistemology and lessons from the past
 #### 2 hours, Jean-Baptiste Poline